Quake III Arena: Gameplay

-Characters

-Quake III Arena features several characters from previous entries in the Quake series including "Bitterman" from Quake II, the "Ranger" character from Quake as well as Doomguy from id Software's sister franchise Doom.

 Development

 During early March 1999, ATI leaked the internal hardware vendor (IHV) copy of the game, which unveiled to the public in Macworld Conference & Expo at Moscone Center in January and Makuhari Messe in February by Steve Jobs (CEO of Apple Inc. at the time when it unveiled).
 This was a functional version of the engine with a textured level and working guns.
 The IHV contained most of the weapons (excepting the Gauntlet) that would make it into the final game although most were not fully modeled; a chainsaw and grappling hook were also in the IHV but did not make it into the final release.
 Many of the sounds that would make it into the final release were also included.
 The game was developed by nine people in 18 months.

 After the IHV leak, id Software released a beta of the game called Quake III Arena Test on April 24, 1999, initially only for Mac OS before expanding to Windows at a later date.
 The Q3Test started with version 1.05 and included three levels that would be included in the final release: dm7, dm17, and q3tourney2.
 Id Software continued to update Q3Test up until version 1.09.

 id co-founder and former technical director John Carmack has stated that Quake III Arena is his favorite game he has worked on.

 Quake III Arena was shipped to retailers on December 2, 1999; the official street date for the game was December 5, although id Software chief executive officer Todd Hollenshead expected the game to be available as early as December 3 from retailers like Babbage's and EB Games.
 The game supported the A3D 2.0 HRTF technology by Aureal Semiconductor out of the box.